-Courses similar to those offered at Lander University are transferable, provided the student earned a grade of "C" or higher in each course.
+Courses may be transferable, provided the student earned a grade of "C" or better in each course.
 Credits transferred to Lander are not used in computing the student's Lander grade point average.

 Lander University reserves the right to determine whether any particular course meets the requirements and standards of the University for transfer.
 Although a course may be transferable, it may not necessarily apply to a particular major, program, or degree.